Linet-a/dsc-phase-1-project-v3/README.md

 Offer actionable recommendations for stakeholders within the organization.

 ## Data Source
+The dataset is Kaggle AviationData.csv
-The dataset contains detailed information about aircraft accidents, including:
+It contains detailed information about aircraft accidents, including:
 Aircraft make and model
 Weather conditions
 Locations